Skip to main content

 Up-to-date: No action on the task is necessary at this time.
 The "lead time" (Due Date/time minus Lead time hours) has not yet been reached.

 Due Now:The task has reached or exceeded the Due Date/time, but has not yet exceeded the "late time" hours specified in the frequency.
+For daily tasks, this means they will appear on the Dashboard immediately after midnight and must be completed by 11:59 PM of the same day to avoid being marked as overdue.

 Example: If the task was due on a Monday and the late time specified on the frequency is 48 hours, the task will show as Due now until Wednesday, at which point it will be marked as Overdue status.
+For instance, a daily task will appear on the Dashboard after midnight and must be completed by 11:59 PM to avoid being marked overdue, regardless of the site's opening time.

 NOTE: It should be noted that the the Due Date/time calculation WILL TAKE INTO ACCOUNT THE SITES BUSINESS SCHEDULE.